 Note(s)This section has been translated automatically.

-Probably the hand-foot syndrome and the erythrodysaesthesia palmoplantaris are Indian clinical pictures with differently pronounced damage symptoms.
+Probably the hand-foot syndrome and the erythrodysaesthesia palmoplantaris are indentical clinical pictures with differently pronounced damage symptomatology.

-Practical consequences can be loss or changes of the dactylogram after a hand-foot syndrome, if the print pattern of the fingers changes in such a way that fingerprint analyzers (e.g. also on mobile phones) can no longer recognize the print pattern.
+Practical consequence can have loss or changes of the dactylogram after a hand-foot syndrome, if the print pattern of the fingers changes in such a way that fingerprint analyzer (e.g. also at the cell phone) cannot recognize the print pattern any more.

-As a special form of the hand-foot syndrome after therapy with taxanes, the PATEO syndrome (PATEO = acronym for Periarticular Thenar Erythema and Onycholysis Syndrome) has been described (Rzepecki AK et al. 2018).
+As a special form of hand-foot syndrome after therapy with taxanes, PATEO syndrome (PATEO = acronym for: Periarticular Thenar Erythema and Onycholysis Syndrome) has been described (Rzepecki AK et al. 2018).

-The "fixed erythrodysesthetic plaque" is a negative variant which shows analogous symptoms in a sharply defined area (was observed after injection of doxitaxel; note: this separate designation is not necessary as the pathomechanism is identical).
+The"fixed erythrodysesthetic plaque" is to be addressed as a minus variant, which shows an analogous symptomatology in a sharply limited area (was observed, among others, after injection of doxitaxel; note: this separate designation can be dispensed with, since identical pathomechanism).

 LiteratureThis section has been translated automatically.